 Second graders learn the concept of Vivid Mental Images and create them while listening to a read aloud.

-Students are asked to come up with adjectives and descriptive phrases for three main characters from the first three books The Tale of Despereaux.
+Students are asked to come up with adjectives and descriptive phrases for three main characters from the first three books in The Tale of Despereaux.

 Students review the format for writing a letter and then write a letter of encouragement to Despereaux.